cmsc105-f24/cmsc105-f24.github.io/labs/lab10.md

 for element in dict[key]:  # Here d[key] is a list.
 ```

-Save the program is `uniquevalues.py` and attach it to the Blackboard lab assignment.
+Save the program is `uniqueValues.py` and attach it to the Blackboard lab assignment.

 **Grading Rubric for the program:**
 (Headers and comments: 5 points, input: 5 points, computation: 30 points, result: 5 points)
 **Total: 45 points**

-## Program 3: Grades
+## Program 3: Min Max Mean

 Write a program that takes as input a list of numbers and prints a dictionary
 that contains key-value pairs for -- "Mean Value","Maximum Value" and